qtile/qtile/docs/manual/wayland.rst

 .. _wayland:

 Some functionality may not yet be implemented in the Wayland compositor.
 Please see the discussion `here <https://github.com/qtile/qtile/discussions/2409>`_ to see the current state of development.
+Also see :ref:`troubleshooting
+<debugging-wayland>`.

 Backend-Specific Configuration
 ==============================